Fujimori clings to fraud claim in Peru as vote tally nears end - RFI

 Right-wing candidate Keiko Fujimori insisted Saturday that Peru's presidential election was marred by fraud, as final vote counting dragged on with her leftist rival slightly ahead.

 "There was fraud in the voting process.
-There was manipulation in the voting process," Fujimori said in a briefing with foreign reporters, as her chances of becoming president seemed to narrow, six days after people in politically turbulent Peru cast ballots.
+There was manipulation in the voting process," Fujimori said in a briefing with foreign reporters without providing evidence, as her chances of becoming president seemed to narrow, six days after people in politically turbulent Peru cast ballots.

 She alleged there was fraud in the counting of votes, too.